Single Core Microelectrodes

-Advantages of Thomas Microelectrodes
+Advantages of Thomas microelectrodes

 Some advantages of our worldwide used microelectrodes are:

-- The passage between the glass isolation and the core of all of our microelectrodes is very smooth (see figure 5 below).
-The result is, that there will be not so much tissue damage during the electrode penetration.
+- The passage between the glass isolation and the core of all of our microelectrodes is very smooth (see figure 1 below).
+The result is, that there will be less tissue damage during the electrode penetration.
 Other electrodes like silicon-substrate electrodes or isolated metal-wire electrodes usually have cutting edges or a terraced passage between the core isolation and the tip and they will cause more tissue damage.
 Due to their smooth shape and their small dimensions, our microelectrodes cause only minimal tissue damage.
 Tissue damage by our microelectrodes, in fact, is so small that electrode tracks cannot be verified with standard histological techniques!

-- Due to the geometrical shape of our fiber microelectrodes (see figure 5), tissue is displaced radially during penetration, with little tissue compression.
+- Due to the geometrical shape of our fiber microelectrode (see figure 5), tissue is displaced radially during penetration, with little tissue compression.
 There is little or no-readjustment of tissue after insertion, which might be one of the reasons why injury potentials are hardly ever seen after electrode movement, has been stopped.

 - Microgrooves, caused by the grinding process, increases the effective tip area at a given tip volume (see figure 6).
 This results in a tip capacitance of more than 2pF/µm2, which is considerably higher than the tip capacitance of etched tips.
 This high tip capacitance of our microelectrodes is one reason for their excellent signal-to-noise ratio and single-unit isolation.
-So our quartz-platinum/tungsten fiber electrodes permit the recording of extracellular potentials with excellent single-unit-isolation, signal-to-noise ratio and temporal stability.
+So our quartz-platinum/tungsten fiber electrodes permit the recording of extracellular potentials with excellent single-unit-isolation, signal-to-noise ratio and temporal stability

 - The shaft diameter of the most conventional microelectrodes, generally, is relatively large (up to 300µm).
 It is therefore, not possible to use such electrodes in closely spaced parallel arrays for multi-channel recordings.
 The shaft of our microelectrodes, over the whole penetration depth, is cylindrical and very thin (see figure 7).
 Our standard microelectrode has a shaft diameter of 80µm.
 Smaller diameters down to 20µm are also available.
 So our fiber microelectrodes are well suited for multi-electrode arrays.
 In contrast to silicon-substrate electrodes (Wise and Angell, 1969; Wise and Starr, 1969) movement control of individual electrodes is possible.